ChrisWhealy/Cordova-Create/README.md

 <a name="header10_4"></a>
 ###XML Element: One Or More Attributes And Structured Content
 If you wish to add an XML element that has both attributes and structured (that is, non-string) content, then the `content` array property must contain one or more JSON objects of exactly the same structure used for the parent object.

-A good example here is the `<feature>` element that can contain zero or more `<param>` elements:
+The `<feature>` element is a good example, since it can contain zero or more `<param>` elements:

     "configXmlWidget": [
       { "elementName" : "feature",